Reinitializing PySpark

 .getOrCreate()

-We’re definitely including the right set of jars to provide S3FileIO
+We’re definitely including the right set of jars to provide S3FileIO so what

 gives?
 After poking around I realized that the culprit wasn’t the setup for this